 The Northern land of The Divinity

-he fertile grasslands and its surrounding forest region makes up the region known as Garuda.
+he fertile grasslands and its surrounding forest region makes up the land known as Garuda.

-The land that would be eventually called Garuda was settled by a group of people called The Karu.
-The Karu at the time were a culture of nature-focused architects.
-Created by the divine entity, Garuda the Phoenix, the Karu live in harmony with the land named from their creator.
-Over time, they've used their nature guiding concept of architecture to weave a vast society throughout the dense tropical rainforest of western Garuda.
-Despite having mastered the practice of jungle architecture, the bulk of the population and the hub of their society settled into the grasslands of central Garuda.
-It's in the more temperate and even climate that the Karu have built their enormous and elaborate temples to their deities, The Divinity.
-These monuments to their gods weren't just to revel them, but also serve as an inviting home for their often enigmatic gods.
+The land that would eventually be called Garuda was first settled by a group of people called The Karu.
+In early times, the Karu were a culture of nature-focused architects.
+Created by the divine entity, Garuda the Phoenix, the Karu lived in harmony with the land named from their creator.
+Over time, they've used their nature-guided concept of architecture to weave a vast society throughout the dense tropical rainforest of western Garuda.
+Despite having mastered the practice of jungle architecture, the bulk of the Karu population is settled in the the central hub of Garuda's grasslands.
+The more temperate and even climate here allows the Karu to build enormous and elaborate temples to their deities, which they call The Divinity.
+These monuments to their gods were not simply to offer praise to them, but also serve as an inviting home for their often enigmatic gods.

 Shrines to the Undying

-Dotted across the grasslands of Garuda lie a number of huge yet elegant buildings.
-Each one different, but each one a shrine to one of The Divinity.
-The size of these structures has to be seen to believe, and stand as testaments to the sheer building ability of the Karu.
+Dotted across the grasslands of Garuda are a number of huge and elegant buildings.
+Each of these are different, but every one is a shrine to one of The Divinity.
+The impressive size of these structures has to be seen to believed, and the colossal edifices stand as testaments to the sheer building capabilities of the Karu.
 These temples serve as large and ornate reflections of the people's love for their deities.
-Each major member of The Divinity has his or her own city, with its own separate following that grew around these massive monuments.
+Each major member of The Divinity has their own city, with a separate following that grew around these massive monuments.
 Although often separated by large swaths of land, The Karu in general worship each of The Divinity in some form or another.

-Garuda, while name to the entire region, is an in a sense more of a united kingdom of distinct territories.
-Foremost among these is the central area, which is the predominant center of power and the seat of power in the region.
-At the beginning of the Divine Era, there was no central base of power.
-The Karu had spread across the plains and deep into the forest as well.
-With only their numerous deities being a focal point for human activity.
+While Garuda is the name of the entire region, in a sense it is more of a united kingdom of distinct territories.
+Foremost among these is the central area, which is the predominant seat of power in the region.
+At the beginning of the Divine Era, there was no unified base of power in Garuda.
+The Karu were spread across the plains and deep into the forest in a way that isolated them.
+Only their numerous deities were a focal point of shared emphasis among their people.
 The most powerful deities of the region eventually decided to combine forces.
-This group would be called The Divinity, though eventually all of the major Garuda deities would fall under this title.
+This group would come to be known as The Divinity, though eventually all of the major Garuda deities would fall under this title.
 The Divinity designated a number of humans as ones of exceptional ability.
-Those chosen humans would all end up making the major house of power of Garuda.
-With the eventual leading family being the Zencora family.
-Of which they would eventually become the family that kings were born from.
+These chosen humans would later go on to become the major house of power of Garuda, with the eventual leading family being the Zencora family.
+The kings of Garuda would be descended from that great family.

-The Divinity are deities born from Garuda the Phoenix and play an active role in the lives of Garudians.
-Despite what the historians believe are the total number of deities in Garuda, it is commonly held that there are some that have escaped the history books.
-Garuda makes up the single biggest landmass on Tikor, and it's hidden valley of forest make it even more likely to hold hidden deities for reasons beyond size alone.
-While these fringe deities are largely on their own, The Divinity members have a following that is a mix of official and unofficial.
-Each of The Divinity has a special guard a member of the Celestial Shields of the Eternal Flame.
-The Shields themselves are reflective of their deities and often have unusual abilities granted through study and their patron.
+The Divinity are deities born from Garuda the Phoenix that play an active role in the lives of Garudians.
+Though historians generally agree on the total number of deities in Garuda, it is commonly believed that there are some among them that have escaped the history books.
+Garuda has the single largest land area of any nation on Tikor, and its hidden valleys and deep forests make it even more likely to hold hidden deities for reasons beyond size alone.
+While these fringe deities are largely on their own, The Divinity members have a following that has a mix of official and unofficial elements.
+Each member of The Divinity has a special guard tasked by Celestial Shields of the Eternal Flame to defend them.
+The Shields themselves are reflective of their deities and often have unusual abilities granted through study and connection with their patron.
 The protection of the deity’s city and people is their goal in life.

-The need to construct structures will always fuel the need for timber and Garuda has an abundance.
+The need to construct structures will always fuel the need for timber, and Garuda has an abundance of this resource.
 However, while Garuda is a major supplier of timber, it heavily regulates where trees may be cut.
 The balance between the mortals and nature spirits has always been a tenuous one.
 The Divinity often ends up intervening in most cases, causing the need for a stricter enforcement of timber laws.
-The infamous Creeping Green Incident of 1960 D.A, in which a logging camp of over 200 workers were killed by vengeful forest vines, would cement the regulation.
+The infamous Creeping Green Incident of 1960 D.A, in which a logging camp of over 200 workers were killed by vengeful forest vines, cemented the current level of regulation.

-The discovery of plants and trees that produce a waterproof sap caused the forest of Garuda to further in importance.
-The leeching of the sap is a process not harmful to the trees or the wildlife around it, causing it to be one of the safer ways to utilize the forest.
+The discovery of plants and trees that produce a waterproof sap placed the forests of Garuda in a position of greater importance.
+The leeching of the sap is a process that is not harmful to the trees or the wildlife around it, making it widely regarded to be one of the safer ways to utilize the forest.
 The rubber is used in tires for transport vehicles, waterproofing homes, etc.

-Both the western forest and the central plains are famous for the sheer variety of plants and herbs that grow.
-Skilled herbalist can take many of the herbs and turn them into a variety of salves, tonics, tinctures and other healing types.
-Other herbs are turned into spices used to enhance and/or preserve food.
-The amount of knowledge needed to properly apply these herbs to humans has caused there to be very few, but highly respected, schools of medicine that are highly respected for the skills they teach.
+Both the western forest and the central plains are famous for the sheer variety of plants and herbs that grow there.
+Skilled herbalists can take many of the herbs and turn them into a variety of salves, tonics, tinctures and other medicines.
+Some herbs are also turned into spices used to enhance and/or preserve food.
+The amount of knowledge and training needed to properly apply these herbs to humans has led to the creation of a select few schools of medicine that are highly respected for the skills they teach.

 The flat central plains of Garuda make it a prime location to raise cattle and other livestock.
-The Karu, while being prolific architects, were also adept at animal husbandry.
+The Karu, while being prolific architects, are also adept at animal husbandry.
 Due to the useful of certain animal products in art and architecture, and the need for a sustainable food source in the stress of early life in Garuda, the Karu have made it a point to master cattle-rearing practices as well.

 The Divine Order of the Phoenix Official Flag